 - Create a written biosecurity plan by actually writing down the precautions you take.
 This will allow others to take the same precautions should someone else need to care for your birds.

-The USDA takes the threat of HPAI very seriously.
-Sick birds produce a lot of virus, and quickly putting down infected and exposed birds can drastically reduce the spread of disease.
-The USDA has set a goal of depopulating any infected flock within 24 hours of virus detection.
 A program has been established by the USDA to compensate flock owners for any animals depopulated as part of the control efforts.
-This reimbursement does not apply to birds that die of the disease, so it is essential that flock owners notify the Department immediately upon signs of trouble.
+The reimbursement does not apply to birds that die of the disease, so it is essential that flock owners notify the Department immediately upon signs of trouble.
 Owners of fancy or exotic birds should keep receipts and sales records that will help establish the value of your flock.

-Although many strains of avian influenza can cause varying degrees of illness including respiratory illness, decreased feed consumption or decreased egg production, this particular outbreak has generally caused birds to die without any other signs of illness.
-Any unexpected deaths or other signs should be reported immediately to the Division of Animal Health at 617-626-1795 or through this online reporting form.
-Increased numbers of wild bird deaths should be reported to the Division of Fisheries and Wildlife using the online form found at mass.gov/reportbirds Prompt reporting will expedite rapid testing and diagnosis.
+Any unexpected deaths or other signs of sick birds should be reported immediately to the Division of Animal Health at 617-626-1795 or through this online reporting form.
+Increased numbers of wild bird deaths should be reported to the Division of Fisheries and Wildlife using the online form found at mass.gov/reportbirds.
+Prompt reporting will expedite rapid testing and diagnosis.